Freddie Freeman Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.

-- The Rockies have a 5.65 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.64 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender 116 total home runs at a rate of 1.5 per game (second-most in baseball).
+- Rockies pitchers combine to give up the second-most home runs in baseball (118 total, 1.5 per game).

-- The right-hander last pitched on Saturday, June 17 against the Atlanta Braves, when he tossed three innings, allowing nine earned runs while giving up nine hits.
+- The lefty's last appearance came on Saturday against the Los Angeles Angels, when he tossed five innings, surrendering three earned runs while giving up nine hits.

-- In 16 games this season, the 27-year-old has a 5.88 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.